23 Money Saving Tips Every Kiwi Needs to Know

 Meal planning is THE best way to reduce your grocery bill.
 We try really hard to plan each night’s meal and do the grocery shopping around that.

-Opinion World is my favourite Kiwi survey site as the surveys are frequent and payment is reliable.
+Octopus Group is my favourite Kiwi survey site because the surveys are frequent and the payments are reliable.

-I use the gift cards I get from taking paid surveys for presents which saves me a lot of cash.
-Join Opinion World here.
+I use the gift cards I get from taking paid surveys for presents, which saves me a lot of cash.
+Join OctopusGroup here.

-If you have an iPad or tablet, you can download the free Overdrive or Libby app and ‘borrow’ ebooks from your local library for free.
+If you have a phone, tablet or e-reader, download the free Libby app and “borrow” ebooks from your local library for free.

-Some people are surprised to learn that we now have cashback sites in New Zealand.
+Some people are surprised to learn that we have cashback sites here in New Zealand.

-I mostly use them for Countdown but also for booking with online travel agents like Expedia and Hotels.com, plus Book Depository and AliExpress.
+I mostly use Shopback for supermarket shops but also for booking with online travel agents and other online stores and marketplaces.

 Before you purchase any major appliance or item online, check Pricespy to make sure you’re getting the best deal.